rjanapa/rjanapa/System Design.md

 Storage Server = 5 - 10 millisecond<br>

 Step 4c<br>
-○ Draw a generic distributed architecture per tier
+○ Draw a generic distributed architecture per tier<br>
-○ If app server tier and stateless, just round robin requests ○ If cache or storage tier, Partition the data into shards or buckets to suit requirements of scale ○ Propose replication of shards
+○ If app server tier and stateless, round robin requests <br>
+○ If cache or storage tier, Partition the data into shards or buckets to suit requirements of scale<br>
+○ Propose replication of shards<br>
-○ Propose CP or AP (algorithms for CAP theorem do not change from problem to problem)
+○ Propose CP or AP (algorithms for CAP theorem do not change from problem to problem)<br>